Resettlement/renewal from abroad

 • From the age of 18, you must file your own tax return.

-• For persons under the age of 16, the parent, guardian or custodian must file the declaration.
+• For persons under the age of 16, the parent, guardian or legal guardian must make the declaration.

-• All persons settling must appear in person at the City Hall front desk.
+• All persons wishing to settle must appear in person at the counter of the Town Hall.

-If you are going to live with or with someone who is already registered at that address, you need that person's permission to be registered there.
-See also the information under "Taking with you.
+If you are going to live with someone who is already registered at that address, you need that person's permission to be registered there.
+See also the information under 'Taking with you'.

-Which organizations will receive your information after registration in the BRP?
+Which organisations receive your data after registration in the BRP?

 • Water Board

-• Tax Department (including the Motor Vehicle Tax Department)
+• Tax Authorities (also the Motor Vehicle Tax Department)

 • Social Insurance Bank (SVB)